ryanmpelletier/pubg_data_miner/README.md

 3. Add your PUBG API key and usernames you wish to download telemetry for
 4. Make sure python 3.7 is installed and that the "requests" package is installed
 5. python pubg_data_miner.py (will take a while on the first run)

+## End Result
+The end result of running is several files in the project directory being downloaded.
+Each is named with a UUID for the telemetry.
+The matches.txt file is updated with IDs of matches you downloaded telemetry for.
+The script does not download telemetry for matches which it has listed in matches.txt.

+Set this up as a cron job and have some fun!